rocwg/note-kotlin/docs/tool-kotlin/07-Working-with-nullable-values.md

 }
 ```

-The parameter is declared as type String, and in Kotlin this means it must always contain a String instance.
-The compiler enforces that, so you can’t pass an argument containing null.
-This gives you the guarantee that the strLen function will never throw a NullPointerException at runtime.
+The parameter is declared as type `String`, and in Kotlin this means it must always contain a `String` instance.
+The compiler enforces that, so you can’t pass an argument containing `null`.
+This gives you the guarantee that the `strLen` function will never throw a `NullPointerException` at runtime.

-If you want to allow the use of this function with all arguments, including those that can be null, you need to mark it explicitly by putting a question mark after the type name:
+If you want to allow the use of this function with all arguments, including those that can be `null`, you need to mark it explicitly by putting a question mark after the type name:

 ```kotlin
 fun strLenSafe(s: String?) = ...